 Lorraine Hegarty is a talented and highly appreciated teacher at AYL.

-She has been practising AY for almost a decade now and was the first to be awarded the 300h AYL teacher training certificate.
+She has been practising AY for more than a decade and was the first to be awarded the 300h AYL teacher training certificate.

 Inspirational teachers with passion and knowledge...

 "These two ladies have complementary qualities as teachers and I see them as yin and yang.
 After 3 years my attachment to yoga and implementing it in my daily life is getting stronger and stronger, through the passion and knowledge of these two ladies and the inspirational teachers that they are and that they invite to the shala." - Narin

 Ashtanga yoga traces its lineage to an ancient sage named Vamana Rishi in the ancient text Yoga Korunta (approximatively 5000 years ago).